 UCAS Code: 126L

 Apply via UCAS

-The Clinical Exercise Physiology pathway focuses on the assessment of functional capacity in healthy individuals and diagnose and rehabilitate dysfunction in those with chronic disease an disability
+The Clinical Exercise Physiology pathway focuses on the assessment of functional capacity in healthy individuals and the diagnosis and rehabilitation of those with chronic disease and disability.

 Book an Open Day Book a Taster Day Request Information Apply Now